-Step 1: Prepare a muffin tin with liners and preheat the oven to 350 degrees F.
+Step 1: Prepare a muffin tin with liners, spray with cooking spray, and preheat the oven to 350 degrees F.

 Step 2: Mix together flour, sweetener, eggs, butter, sour cream, vanilla, and baking powder until smooth.

 Step 3: Add in chocolate chips and zucchini then put them into the muffin tin.

 Step 4: Bake until golden brown and center is firm.

-That’s it!
-Now you can gobble up these zucchini bread muffins.
+That's it!
+Now you can gobble up these low carb zucchini bread muffins.

 Have some ingredients you want to use up or just want to try out some additional flavors?
 No problem, there are many variations you can try with these healthy zucchini muffins.
 Have a look at these ideas:

-- Cinnamon – I love the flavor cinnamon, and it has a lot of healthy qualities.
-Add a little bit of cinnamon to the muffin mix.
-I would start out with 1/2 teaspoon, so it’s not overpowerful.
+- Cinnamon - I love the flavor cinnamon, and it has a lot of healthy qualities.
+Add a little bit of cinnamon to the keto muffins.
+I would start out with ½ teaspoon, so it's not overpowerful.

 - Coconut - Toast up ¼ cup - ½ cup of unsweetened coconut.
 Add it on top or put it into the batter.
 It tastes fabulous either way.

 - Cocoa - If you LOVE chocolate, you can add ¼ - ½ cup of cocoa to the batter.
 Then you will end up with some double chocolate chip zucchini muffins.

-- Walnuts – A little bit of walnuts gives you nice texture and crunch to this super moist zucchini muffin recipe.
+- Walnuts - A little bit of walnuts gives you nice texture and crunch to the almond flour muffins.
 Give it a try!

 Do I Need To Remove Zucchini Seeds?